-And so we carry on searching, looking externally for some missing piece to complete our existence.
+And so we carry on searching, looking externally for some missing piece.
 Many of us are totally lost as a result without even realising it.
-Stuck with some vague notion that ‘if only I could achieve this or attain that, then everything will be great’.
+Stuck with some vague notion that ‘if only I could achieve this or attain that, then everything will be right’.
 That gnawing sense…

-The point is we aren’t even looking in the right place.
+The point is, we aren’t even looking in the right place.
 The answer won’t be found in outer phenomena.
-That’s all just relative truth and it’s not lasting.
+None of that is lasting.
 It will not serve us in the long run.
-We need to turn our gaze inwards and become conscious of the fact that the only thing that determines whether or not we are enough is us.
+We need to turn our attention inward and become conscious of the fact that the only thing that determines whether or not we are enough is us.

 According to Foster Wallace, this level of consciousness means “being aware enough to choose what you pay attention to and to choose how you construct meaning from experience.
 Because if you cannot exercise this kind of choice in adult life, you will be totally hosed.”

 What Foster Wallace is in essence referring to is the inescapable truth that we must understand the nature of our own mind.
 And stemming from that, we must consider our thoughts, words and actions – the only tools we have at our disposal to create our life’s conditions.

 Thus, in beginning to realise our full potential, we must first simply slow down and observe our thoughts, without judgement.
 Meditation is a technique that allows us to do this.
-It’s like holding up a mirror to our mind and becoming curious and interested in what we find.
+It’s like holding up a mirror to our mind and becoming curious and interested in what we find, without judgement.

-These days we find business leaders and elite athletes alike all practising meditation and from a male perspective, it’s clear that it continues to be an effective tool in connecting us to our masculinity.
+These days we find business leaders and elite athletes alike all practising meditation and for men, it’s clear that it is an effective tool in connecting us to our masculinity.
 Our warrior within.

 If any of this resonates with you, I urge you to seek out other men and sit together.
 Have conversations that go beneath the surface.
 Find strength in sharing your vulnerability.
 Listen.
 Talk.
 Laugh.
 Cry.
 Meditate.